 Lubricants consumption, despite COVID-19, socio-political issues, and the crude oil price crisis, is projected to grow at almost 2% CAGR out to 2024, slowing slightly for the following five-year period.
 This is partly due to the major infrastructure investment and growth in trade and manufacturing in the region.
 Energy production and crude oil and gas, however, will continue to remain a significant segment in the region and also drive lubricant consumption.

-To gain more key insights from our just-published study Opportunities in Lubricants: Middle East Market Analysis, covering automotive and industrial finished lubricant products; end-use industries; and trade classes, major suppliers, and market trends in the six Middle Eastern countries, REGISTER for a free webinar taking place on October 14, 2020.
+To gain more key insights from our just-published study Opportunities in Lubricants: Middle East Market Analysis, covering automotive and industrial finished lubricant products; end-use industries; and trade classes, major suppliers, and market trends in the six Middle Eastern countries, REQUEST RECORDING for our free webinar.